adler-j/learned_gradient_tomography/README.md

 * Evaluation on ellipse phantoms
 * Training using anthropomorphic data.
 (Data not included for legal/privacy reasons)
 * Evaluation on example head slice
+* Reference reconstructions of the above using [ODL](https://github.com/odlgroup/odl).

 Dependencies
 ------------